ssugar/Scan-Network/README.md

-# Scan-TcpNetwork
+# Scan-Network
-Powershell Function to Scan a TCP Host or Subnet to determine if ports are open
+Powershell Function to Scan a Network to determine if hosts are up, ports are open, ...

 ### Example Command
-    .\Scan-TcpNetwork.ps1 -ipInput 192.168.1.1-255 -portInput topTcpPorts.txt -onlyTruFlag 1 -connTimeout 100
+    .\Scan-Network.ps1 -ipInput 192.168.1.1-255 -portInput topTcpPorts.txt -onlyTruFlag 1 -connTimeout 100

 #### ipInput
  + null: all IPs in current subnet will be scanned